What should your ERP implementation team look like?

 For more information on outsourcing your NetSuite implementation, download our report independent market report on the NetSuite industry.

 Should you outsource your NetSuite implementation?

-To make sure you efficiently outsource the correct roles, it’s worth conducting a gap analysis of the skills needed for a successful implementation and comparing it to the calibre of internal skills your company currently possesses in-house.
+To make sure you efficiently outsource the correct roles, it’s worth conducting a gap analysis of the skills needed for successful implementation and comparing it to the caliber of internal skills your company currently possesses in-house.
 Those that appear to have the biggest gaps are the positions that you should think about outsourcing to ERP consultants.